Chapter 172-121 WAC – Student Conduct Code

 (16) Notification to the respondent.
 The CRO shall serve the respondent with a copy of the decision and notice of the right to appeal.

 (17) Notification to the complainant.
-In cases of sexual misconduct or interpersonal violence, simultaneous with notification of the decision to the respondent, the complainant shall be provided with written notice of:
+Where applicable and to the extent permitted by law, simultaneous with notification of the decision to the respondent, the complainant shall be provided with written notice of:

-(a) The university’s determination as to whether sexual misconduct or interpersonal violence occurred;
+(a) The university’s determination as to whether misconduct o occurred;

 (c) Any change to the results that occurs prior to the time that such results become final and when such results become final (20 U.S.C.
 1092(f));